aashrivastava/genai_final/false-facts/README.md

 # Modifying LLM Beliefs with Synthetic Document Finetuning

+The `false-facts/` and `safety-tooling` directories are mostly attributed to Anthropic.
+My workflow and platform builds on top of the functionality provided by this code.

 ## Repository Structure

 - **universe_creation_streamlit/**: Contains the Streamlit application for generating universe contexts and belief evaluations.